 - the Remember Me option of your LiveJournal site login.
 If LiveJournal remembers you with this option, anyone else using your computer will still be logged in as you, compromising your account's security.
 Unchecking the Remember Me option means that you will have to manually log in each time you use LiveJournal.
 If your login is currently set to Remember Me, go to the Log In page to change your login/logout settings.
 You can also log out by clicking on the "Log out?" button or "Logout" link at the top of the page, and then quitting your browser.

-- the remember password option of your downloadable client.
-Consult the documentation of your client to disable this option.
+- the remember password option of your mobile app.
+Consult the documentation of your app to disable this option.

 - After using LiveJournal, empty your web browser's cache.
 Your web browser normally stores (caches) copies of web pages you visit, including LiveJournal pages.
 Emptying this cache regularly makes sure no one else can see your pages or your Friends' pages.